 The Counseling Center is dedicated to creating an open and welcoming environment that is safe for everyone we serve and with whom we interact.
 We celebrate the diversity of our campus and our community and strive for multicultural competency and inclusion in all of our work.

-Support groups can be another alternative to individual counseling.
-The power of being in a group can lead to feeling less isolated and the chance to learn from peer interaction.
+Support groups can serve as an alternative to individual counseling.
+The power of being in a group can lead to feeling less isolated and offers the chance to learn from peer interaction.
 You might be hesitant to be part of a group but most students find it to be a very positive and satisfying experience.
 New groups will form each semester.
-Please contact our office for a list of groups and to discuss joining.
-Topics of interest include disordered eating, perfectionism, and anxiety.
+Please contact the counseling center for a list of groups and to discuss joining.
+Topics of interest include disordered eating, perfectionism and anxiety.

 - Sudden deterioration in academic work, frequent absences or tardiness, inappropriate or disruptive classroom behavior, papers with themes of distress

 - Dependency, for example, the student makes excessive appointments to see you

 - Listlessness, lack of energy, falling asleep in class

 - References to death or suicide, expressions of hopelessness

 - Physical changes, especially sudden weight loss or deteriorating personal hygiene